Rishav048/Tandemloop_Round01/README.md

 # Tandemloop Programming Test

 This repository contains my solution to the Tandemloop programming test.
-The test involved creating a program using **JavaScript**.
+The test involved solutions to the given questions using **JavaScript**.